shreyasbhakta/JSW-MIS_report_generator/README.md

 # JSW-MIS_report_generator
-A kotlin based android app to generate MIS report.
+A kotlin based android app to generate MIS report,based on the input given by the user.